Financial Aid & Scholarship Resources

 Scholarships are just one piece of the puzzle when it comes to post-secondary education.
 Below is more information about financial aid and other resources.

 The first step in applying for financial aid is to fill out the FAFSA – Free Application for Federal Student Aid.
 Even if you are just starting to think about attending college or career training next year, you should fill out the FAFSA to find out what funding may be available to you.
-The FAFSA opens each year on October 1.
+Over 77,000 students in CT received a Pell Grant, which is "free money", just by completing the FAFSA in 2023!

-When you receive financial aid award letters from the colleges you are interested in, it’s important to understand them.
+When you receive your financial aid award letters from the colleges you are interested in, it’s important to understand them.
 Is the school offering you grants (which you do not have to repay), loans, and what will be your out of pocket cost?
-Below are a few resources to help compare financial aid awards.
+Below are a few resources and key terms to help compare financial aid awards.

-American Savings Foundation is just one of many local organizations investing in students across Connecticut.
-Below is a list of some local funders that offer scholarships.
+American Savings Foundation is just one of many local and national organizations investing in students across Connecticut.
+Below is a list of some local funders that offer scholarships to students within our service area and national databases to search for other opportunities.

 The Hartford Foundation for Public Giving maintains a searchable College Scholarship Directory for local opportunities and also offers a renewable scholarship for the communities it serves.